CNugteren/CLBlast/README.md

     cmake -DTUNERS=ON ..

-Note that CLBlast's tuners are based on the CLTune auto-tuning library, which has to be installed separately.
+Note that CLBlast's tuners are based on the CLTune auto-tuning library, which has to be installed separately (version 1.7.0 or higher).
 CLTune is available from GitHub.

-Compiling with `-DTUNERS=ON` will generate a number of tuners, each named `tuner_xxxxx`, in which `xxxxx` corresponds to a `.opencl` kernel file as found in `src/kernels`.
+Compiling with `-DTUNERS=ON` will generate a number of tuners, each named `clblast_tuner_xxxxx`, in which `xxxxx` corresponds to a `.opencl` kernel file as found in `src/kernels`.
 These kernels corresponds to routines (e.g. `xgemm`) or to common pre-processing or post-processing kernels (`copy` and `transpose`).
 Running such a tuner will test a number of parameter-value combinations on your device and report which one gave the best performance.

 The tuner will output a C++ database compatible line with the results, which can be added to `include/internal/database/xxxxx.h` in the appropriate section.
 Or, if tuning parameters already exist for your device but you believe they can be improved, this is also the place where they can be modified.
-If you want the found parameters to be included in future releases of CLBlast, please post the results in the corresponding issue on GitHub or [email the main author](http://www.cedricnugteren.nl).
+If you want the found parameters to be included in future releases of CLBlast, please post the JSON output in the corresponding issue on GitHub or [email the main author](http://www.cedricnugteren.nl).

 Compiling the tests (optional)